 Step 4: Create a New User with Administrator Privileges

-- ID: Choose a unique number that isn’t already taken by one of the other users on your site.
+- ID: Choose a unique number that has yet to be taken by one of the other users on your site.
 For example, if you have five users, your new user should at least be number six.

 - Click “Go” to save the new user.